Marburger Tapetenfabrik: History

 The Marburger Tapetenfabrik is very much a family-run business and is in its fifth generation of ownership.
 In 1845 Johann Bertram Schaefer started a business in Marburg which specialised in interior decor and began making wallpaper in 1879.
 The company was based in Marburg up until the beginning of the Second World War.
 Company headquarters have been located in Kirchhain since the 1950s.
 All wallpapers and wallcoverings are solely produced here.

-The Marburger Tapetenfabrik makes over 4000 different types of wallpaper.
+The Marburger Tapetenfabrik makes over 4000 types of wallpaper.
 The collection mainly lies in the mid to upper price segment.
 The Marburger Tapetenfabrik produces the largest quantity of modern, non-woven wallpapers of all wallpaper manufacturers worldwide.

 The Marburger Tapetenfabrik is also well known for its technology-based wall coverings which are able to block out x-rays and electro smog.
 This concept was further developed to create bug-proof wallpaper.

-Marburg Wallcovering’s products are exported to 80 different countries.
+Marburg Wallcovering's products are exported to 80 countries.
 Outside of EU member states, the most important export countries are the United States, Russia and China.

 At the start of the new millennium, the Marburger Tapetenfabrik released the first Ulf Moritz wallpaper collection.
 This was followed by collections from Luigi Colani, Werner Berges, Karim Rashid and Zaha Hadid.

 Environmental protection and sustainability

 All Marburg wallpapers are produced in accordance with RAL-GZ-479 and have been since 1991.
 The RAL criteria were developed by the Association of German Wallpaper Manufacturers in an initiative led by the Marburger Tapetenfabrik.

-One example of these standards can be seen in the company’s thermal afterburn process which produces almost residue-free fumes.
+One example of these standards can be seen in the company's thermal afterburn process which produces almost residue-free fumes.
 The Marburger Tapetenfabrik has also been using waste heat to generate warmth (closed substance cycle) since 1998.
 In addition to this, external specialists have been contracted for the removal of waste materials.